uber/uber-poet/docs/CONTRIBUTING.md

 `GenProjCommandLine` from `genproj.py` is the UI that the user's configuration for generating a mock app is passed into the above process.

 `CommandLineMultisuite` from `multisuite.py`, does the same thing as `genproj.py`, but with a list of project generators, and builds these projects and records the build times.
 It also gives you configuration options in how building is done.
-Multisuite also uses code in `statementmanagement.py` & `cpulogger.py` to help it manage xcode build configuration and track CPU usage.
+Multisuite also uses code in `statementmanagement.py` & `cpulogger.py` to help it manage Xcode build configuration and track CPU usage.

 `dotreader.py` is used to generate dependency graphs from dot files.